Alifarmand/Readable/README.md

 ### Having issues?

  Make sure that the server starts in `http://localhost:3000`<br />
- And make sure that the server running on another port<br />
+ And make sure that the backend is running on another port<br />
- The project is listening to port `3001` where the server will run
+ The project is listening to port `3001` where the backend will run